 The Centre undertakes a range of staff and student research activities, including collaborations with industry, publishing-related organisations and other Universities.
 We welcome approaches from students wishing to study in the Centre for a PhD or MRes in Publishing Studies, either to explore current or future publishing practice in the UK and internationally, or to investigate aspects of the history of publishing.

 All staff members teaching in the Centre have substantial experience working in publishing and publishing-related industries.
 Our experience ranges across several publishing market sectors, including trade, academic and educational publishing.
 The Centre staff is supplemented by a number of additional Visiting Speakers from the publishing industry, who come to share their knowledge and expertise with students.

 Industry Advisory Board

 Our Industry Advisory Board, which is made up of senior figures in the UK publishing industry (including some of our alumni), give us advice and support in terms of keeping our curriculum up-to-date, offering internships and – frequently – employment opportunities.

 Through our own contacts, current and former students, our Industry Advisory Board and our Visiting Speakers, the Centre is excellently networked with the national and international publishing industries and publishing organisations.
 The Centre is a Network Member of Publishing Scotland.

 School of Arts & Humanities, English Studies

-The Centre is part of the School of Arts & Humanities, English Studies, and alongside the programmes in Publishing, a range of study options at undergraduate and postgraduate level is offered, including MLitts in Creative Writing, English Studies, English Language and Linguistics, Modern Scottish Writing, Postcolonial Studies, Renaissance Studies and the Gothic Imagination, as well as opportunities for further research leading to a PhD.
+The Centre is part of the Division of Literature and Languages in the School of Arts & Humanities and alongside the programmes in Publishing, a range of study options at undergraduate and postgraduate level is offered, including MLitts in Creative Writing, English Language and Linguistics, Modern Scottish Writing, Postcolonial Studies, Renaissance Studies and the Gothic Imagination, as well as opportunities for further research leading to a PhD.